 Increasing numbers of homeowners are installing photovoltaic (PV) arrays on their roofs in order to produce some or all of their own electricity.
 The costs of solar power have dropped sufficiently that complete paybacks of this investment are dropping to as low as five years and, on average, about 7-8 years.
 In another article, we examine whether PV is a good investment and found that, for many customers, it makes a lot of sense.
-If you have chosen to install PV on your roof, here’s a set of useful tips that you should use before you make that investment.
+If you have chosen to install PV on your roof, here are the most important things to consider if you are going to install PV (photovoltaics) or battery storage.

 - Bidding: Get at least four bids from different contractors.
 Each one may recommend different panels, configurations and size of the installation.
 You should compare and contrast each of them.